-We use pseudo-anonymized data located on a secure distant server.
+We use pseudo-anonymized data located on a secure distant server.3 card expenditures that allows us to know in which sector (MCC classification) the spending was made.

 We were granted access of three tables containing information on card expenditures, cash withdrawals, check payments, bank balances, savings accounts, equities, life insurances and household debts.
-Moreover we have some information on wire transfers and for the year 2020 we have information on direct debits and daily information on card expenditures that allows us to know in which sector (MCC classification) the spending was made.
+Moreover we have some information on wire transfers and for the year 2020 we have information on direct debits and daily information on

-&lt;sup>3See appendix for more detail information on data access and the partnership with Crédit Mutuel Alliance Fédérale.
+3See appendix for more detail information on data access and the partnership with Crédit Mutuel Alliance Fédérale.

-We also have access to some information regarding the account owner and household members: department, age, socio-professional category (PCS), marital status and whether or not the individual is self-employed.
-Note that the definition of households in the CM data is different from the standard INSEE definition usually retained in French survey data..
+We also have access to some information regarding the account owner and household members : department, age, socio-professional category (PCS)4, marital status and whether or not the individual is self-employed.
+Note that the definition of households in the CM data is different from the standard INSEE definition usually retained in French survey data.5.